 Task Details Set up Script An Analyzer Script is a basic requirement for debugging in Enterprise Architect; you create a script using the Execution Analyzer toolbar.
 On the 'Platform' page of the Execution Analyzer Script Editor, in the 'Debugger' field click on the drop-down arrow and select 'GDB'.
-Define Connection Settings The property panel displays a number of connection settings for which you provide values. path - <path> - The complete file path of the GDB executable; you only specify this if the GDB cannot be found in the system path</path> source - <path>, <path> - The path in which the debugger will search for source files, if they do not reside in the executable directory.</path></path> remote - F - Set for remote debugging; otherwise leave blank. port - <nnnnn> - The port to connect to on the remote server.</nnnnn> host - localhost - The host name to connect to. fetch - T - Set to retrieve the binary from the remote system. dumpgdb - <path> - The filename to write the GDB output to.</path> initpath - <path> - The complete file path to the gbinit file.</path>
+Define Connection Settings The property panel displays a number of connection settings for which you provide values. path - <path> - The complete file path of the GDB executable; you only specify this if the GDB cannot be found in the system path</path> source - <path>, <path> - The path in which the debugger will search for source files, if they do not reside in the executable directory</path></path> remote - F - Set for remote debugging; otherwise leave blank • port - <nnnn> - The Port to connect to on the remote server</nnnn> host - localhost - The host name to connect to fetch - T - Set to retrieve the binary from the remote system • dumpgdb - <path> - The filename to write the GDB output to</path> • initpath - <path> - The complete file path to the gbinit file</path>

-A require correctly ement of the GDB with spaces in the is that your source file path ce code file path n does not contain in spaces; the del bugger will not run
+• A requirement of the GDB is that your source code file path does not contain spaces; the debugger will not run correctly with spaces in the file path